-Calatheas is a genus in the family Marantaceae (arrowroot family), like the Marantas.
+Plants in the Calathea genus are in the family Marantaceae (arrowroot family).
 Recently about 200 of these plants were moved to the genus Goeppertia.
 For more on the Classification of calathea plants read this.
 For now you will find all your favorite Calathea plants tagged as Calatheas in plant shops and online shops.

 Calatheas grow as upright bushes.
 They make great table top plants, windowsill plants or bushes for a boring corner.
 The foliage is exciting and dramatic.
 Wherever you put them calatheas will steal the show.

 A huge variety of exotic leaf patterns and colors are available from this genus.
 Most Calathea types have a low bushy profile.
 Several of the varieties grow to to 24 inches tall or so.

-Calatheas live on the bottom of the rain forests.
-They grow from rhizomes that tap into the rich soil nutrients and keep them well fed.
+Calatheas grow from rhizomes that tap into the rich soil nutrients and keep them well fed.
 We propagate mature calatheas by rhizome and root division.

 Persistent curling brown edged leaves, drooping and fading foliage are clues to their unhappiness.

-However, It’s normal for the leaves of an established plant to have a brown edge or two. thickly planted bushes may have dead leaves occasionally in the center of the plant.
+However, It’s normal for the leaves of an established Calathea to have a brown edge or two.
+Thickly planted bushes may have dead leaves occasionally in the center of the plant.

 Simply trim off the brown with clean sharp shears to spruce the plant up.
 Cut off dead leaves at the soil line and remove to clean up the plant.
 This also helps avoid fungal infections, pathogens and pests.